apache/nuttx/configs/open1788/README.txt

     However, for me it is very confusing so I prefer the above make command:
     Make the user-space binaries first (pass1), then make the the kernel-space binaries (pass2)

-    There are ordering dependencies so, for example, 'make -j 6' fails.
-    'make -j 6 pass1 pass2' does work fine, however.

     NOTES: